Logo Icon

 Mains

-Once you clear the Preliminary examination with flying colors, you have to move to the next step, the Mains examination.
+Once you clear the Preliminary examination with flying colours, you have to move to the next step, the Mains examination.
 The interesting part is that it is neither completely subjective nor objective.
 There is a mix of questions.

 The Mains have 3 parts in each paper where part 1 carries 15 MCQs for 15 marks.
-Rest Part 2 & Part 3 has elaborate Questions, which can be answered in a Descriptive and Narrative manner.
+Rest Part 2 & Part 3 have elaborate Questions, which can be answered in a Descriptive and Narrative manner.
 Each Paper carries 100 marks, and you are expected to score at least 45% in each paper to crack the nutshell.

 Sequence Score Time Duration